Top Highlights From the first Open Roads Fest

 Read about the top highlights from Bearfoot Theory’s first-ever Open Roads Fest – a van life festival & campout for outdoor enthusiasts in Idaho.

 It isn’t every day that people from all walks of life, backgrounds, experiences, and ages come together for a three-night campout in the mountains of Idaho.
-However, that’s exactly what went down at this year’s inaugural Open Roads Fest at Jug Mountain Ranch in McCall, Idaho: a van life festival that we organized with the adventure enthusiast in mind.
+However, that’s exactly what went down at 2019’s inaugural Open Roads Fest at Jug Mountain Ranch in McCall, Idaho: a van life festival that we organized with the adventure enthusiast in mind.
 With the help of our amazing volunteers, the folks at Jug Mountain Ranch, and so many more, we threw what turned out to be an epic get together in celebration of life on the road.